stronnag/bbl2kml/README.md

 ```
 $ mission2kml --help
-Usage of missionkml [options] mission_file
+Usage of mission2kml [options] mission_file
   -dms
     	Show positions as DMS (vice decimal degrees)
   -home string
     	Use home location

 The home location is given as decimal degrees latitude and
-longitude.
-The values should be separated by a single separator, one
+longitude and optional altitude.
+The values should be separated by a single
-of "/:; ,".
-If space is used, then the values must be enclosed in
+separator, one of "/:; ,".
+If space is used, then the values must be enclosed
+in quotes.

-quotes.
-In locales where comma is used as decimal "point", then it
+In locales where comma is used as decimal "point", then comma should not be
-should not be used as a separator.
+used as a separator.

-If a syntactically valid home postion is given, an online elevation
+If a syntactically valid home postion is given, without altitude, an online
-service is used to adjust mission elevations in the KML.
+elevation service is used to adjust mission elevations in the KML.

 Examples:
     -home 54.353974/-4.5236
-    --home 48,9975:2,5789
+    --home 48,9975:2,5789/104
     -home 54.353974;-4.5236
     --home "48,9975 2,5789"
-    -home 54.353974,-4.5236
+    -home 54.353974,-4.5236,24
 ```

 ## Setting default options